Mexico

 one by one

 The streets of San Christobal are quite narrow and traffic typically flows in one direction.
-This doesn't eliminate the problem of jams at intersections, but the traffic lights have been removed due to increased congestion.
+This doesn’t eliminate the problem of jams at intersections, but the traffic lights have been removed due to increased congestion.
 Instead, the rule of one has been implemented.
-This rule means that cars at the two inbound roads at any intersection take turns.
-One from the north, one from the west, then one from the north again.
-It worked so well that they've been able to convert some streets to pedestrian-only malls.
+This rule means that cars at the two inbound roads at any… Continue reading one by one

 Streets like rivers